The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 Each eigenvector describes one component of the estimated surface geometry.
 The normal vector, $\norm$, is orthogonal to the surface plane.
 The frontier vector, $\front$, lies on the surface plane and points in the direction of partial observation.
 The boundary vector, $\bound$, points along the border between partially and fully observed surfaces.
 The eigenvectors are assigned based on their eigenvalues.

-The normal vector, $\norm$, points along the axis associated with the least variation in neighbouring measurements.
+The normal vector, $\norm$, points along the axis with the least variation in neighbouring measurements.
 It is the eigenvector with the minimum eigenvalue (Line 6).
-The correct direction for the normal vector (i.e., outwards from the surface) is determined by evaluating the visibility of vectors pointing in both potential directions from the current view (Line 7; Alg. \ref{alg:norm-dir}).
+The correct direction for the normal vector (i.e., outwards from the surface) is determined by the visibility of vectors pointing in both potential directions from the current view (Line 7; Alg. \ref{alg:norm-dir}).

 The frontier vector, $\front$, points towards the partially observed region of the scene.
-It is the remaining eigenvector with the greatest dot product with the mean of the neighbouring measurements, $\mathbf{{\bar{p}}}$ (Lines 8--9).
-The vector direction is defined to have a positive dot product with a vector from the mean point to the frontier to orient it towards the partially observed region of the scene (Line 10).
+It is the remaining eigenvector whose dot product with the mean of the neighbouring measurements, $\mathbf{{\bar{p}}}$, is greatest (Lines 8--9).
+The vector direction is defined to have a positive dot product with a vector from the mean point to the frontier so it is oriented towards the partially observed region of the scene (Line 10).

 The boundary vector, $\bound$, is locally tangential to the border between the density regions and is defined by the cross product of the normal and frontier vectors (Line 11).
 The three orthogonal vectors are then stored in $\surfgeom$ (Line 12).